Angela McGowan: Risdon Cove (1978-1980)

 Risdon Cove, Tasmania is historically recognized as the initial site of Hobart, the capital of Tasmania.
 Risdon Cove was established as a military base of the New South Wales military forces in September 1803, in order to prevent French explorers and militant forces from gaining access to settlement on Tasmania.
 This site is primarily remembered for the massacre of aboriginal people on 3 May 1804 by British forces.
 Risdon Cove was abandoned in July 1804.

 Angela Gowan excavated the site of Risdon Cove.
 After the abandonment of the site, the area had remained in its pre-industrialized state when McGowan conducted the excavations.
 McGowan discovered twenty-nine archaeological features on the site, but she determined there to be only six key features dating back to the initial settlement of 1803.
 Features made out of stone were the only ones structurally sound enough to last two hundred years.
 The six key features are as follows: "the storehouse, the storekeeper's house, the Governor's new house, Mountgarrett's house, a hut platform, and an enclosed clearing".
 Of the six items determined to be dated back to 1803, the storehouse, the Governor's new house, and the Mountgarett's house provide the most information on the building patterns and culture of the first settlement.

 The storehouse was an essential part of the initial settlement, because it displayed an intention of residing on the settlement for an extended amount of time.
 The Governor's new house, due to the high status of Lieutenant John Bowen, was intended to be the "largest and most dominant building of the settlement."
 McGowan's excavation revealed the house to have never been completed.
-In terms of the Mountgarett's house, McGowan determined the house to built for the naval surgeon, and it was the first residential building to have been built on the settlement.
+In terms of the Mountgarett's house, McGowan determined the house to be built for the naval surgeon, and it was the first residential building to have been built on the settlement.